of graduate employers say relevant experience is essential to getting a job with them

 You will develop a realistic awareness and understanding of the use and misuse of all illegal and legal drugs, the numerous treatment options, the social context of recreational and problematic drug use and related theory and policy.

-This module will provide students with opportunities to develop their knowledge and understanding of intervention work in supporting individuals, families and households.
-It will be particularly helpful for students interested in the provision of 1:1 support for families and/or individuals.
-The lectures will explore different family structures, methods of assessment, interpersonal communication skills and intervention tools for the promotion of individual and family health and wellbeing.
+This module will provide students with opportunities to develop their knowledge and understanding of intervention work in supporting individuals and families.
+It will be particularly helpful for students interested in the provision of 1:1 support for individuals and families using a multiagency approach.
+The lectures will explore different family structures, the importance of effective methods of assessment, mediation skills and intervention tools for the promotion of individual and family health and wellbeing.

 Counselling and Guidance Skills